OverSurge/PS1-Argonaut-Reverse/Documentation/General information.md

 # General information

-This document lists BRender formats' key concepts.
+This document lists Argonaut PS1 formats' key concepts.

 #### Little endian

-BRender uses little endian.
+The vast majority of the formats uses little endian.
 Consider all values as stored in little endian, unless otherwise specified.

 #### Offsets